babasaraki/iandow.github.io/_posts/2017-10-24-Forest_Fires.md

 <img src="http://iandow.github.io/img/941px-ForestServiceLogoOfficial.png" width="33%" align="right" hspace="20">

 I've lived in Oregon for about 10 years.
 In that time I've had more than one close encounter with a forest fire.
 This past summer was especially bad.
-A fire in the Columbia River Gorge blew smoke and ash through my neighboorhood.
+A fire in the Columbia River Gorge blew smoke and ash through my neighborhood.
 Earlier in the year I crossed paths with firefighters attempting to control a fire near the White Salmon River - my go-to spot for whitewater kayaking.
-As is often the case, that burn occured on steep rugged terrain.
+As is often the case, that burn occurred on steep rugged terrain.
 I was stunned to see the size of their equipment.
-A few months later I simliar vehicles traveling down Interstate 5 towards fires in Southern Oregon and California.
+A few months later I similar vehicles traveling down Interstate 5 towards fires in Southern Oregon and California.

 Fire fighting is big business.
 [Wildland fire suppression costs exceeded $2 billion in 2017](https://www.usda.gov/media/press-releases/2017/09/14/forest-service-wildland-fire-suppression-costs-exceed-2-billion), making it the most expensive year on record for the Forest Service.
 Lets look at one small way in which data science could be applied within the context of this problem.